Tanay200210/Payroll/README.md

 ### Skills

-- Financial Analysis
-- Excel/ Google Sheets
-- R
-- Python
-- SQL

-Tools for Visualization:
-- Tableau
-- Power BI
-- PowerPoint
+- Data cleaning and reconciliation using Excel
+- Strong attention to accuracy and consistency
+- Familiarity with payroll outputs (ADP, Workday)
+- Understanding of deductions, taxes, and reporting basics

 Languages:
 - English